Katherine E. Hedges

 Representative Matters

-• Represents both tax equity investors and sponsors in connection with tax equity investment in solar portfolios, including for commercial and industrial, community solar, and utility scale projects.
+• Represented tax equity investors and sponsors in connection with investments in solar portfolios, including commercial and industrial, community solar, and utility scale projects.

 • Represented lenders as local counsel for construction and term loan, letter of credit facilities, and ITC bridge loan for a solar project in Maine.